emanueledellavalle/streaming-data-analytics/codes/epl_tomatopick/readme.md

 t=t.plus(20 seconds)
 ```

-With this data stream multiple _TreeToPickTomatoesFrom_ instances for the same trees are issued in different points in time.
+With this data stream, multiple _TreeToPickTomatoesFrom_ instances for the same trees are issued at different points in time.

-When **QInsert** is executed, the two every clauses in the pattern will insert multiple times the same object, since it will respect the pattern for both the _TreeToPickTomatoesFrom_ instances.
+When **QInsert** is executed, the two `every` clauses in the pattern will insert the same object multiple times since it will respect the pattern for both the _TreeToPickTomatoesFrom_ instances.

 We can modify the query in the following way:
 ### New solution